Tech Stack: The tools we use and love

 InVision We used to think “prototyping in HTML” is faster, but we were wrong.
 Nothing beats InVision when it comes to sketching flows and discussing them remotely or asynchronously.
 We still embrace change, no InVision prototype makes it 100% into the product.
 But it sure helps speed up the process!

-Google App Engine This is not only the infrastructure on which we host our service and store our data, it also comes with a huge array of useful services, like task queues, memcache, remote URL fetch, etc. App Engine was in a bit of a decline from 2014 to 2017, but now with Java 8 support it’s rocking again and we couldn’t be happier!
+Google App Engine This is the infrastructure on which we host our service and store our data, and it comes with a huge array of useful services, like task queues, memcache, remote URL fetch, etc. App Engine was in a bit of a decline from 2014 to 2017, but now with Java 8 support it’s rocking again and we couldn’t be happier!

 Legion of the Bouncy Castle Don’t be fooled by the funny name.
 Bouncy Castle is darn serious software.
 It enables any Java application to employ seriously hard cryptography.
 We use it to encrypt textual user data.
 By the way, for password security we use bcrypt.
 If you’re a security nerd, you may want to continue reading our security policy next!